k-chuang/kevinchuang.github.io/_pages/about.md

 permalink: "/about/"
 ---

 Hello world!
-I am currently a Machine Learning Engineer at CBS Interactive in the Applied Machine Learning Group, where I work on developing and productionizing ML services.
-I enjoy using data in clever ways to discover interesting insights and help make informed decisions.
-My interests include programming & automating things.
-The fields that interest me the most are data science, machine learning, and deep learning (Computer Vision, Natural Language Processing).
-To further this passion, I have actively pursued opportunities to learn and apply these concepts by working on personal projects, taking online and graduate courses, listening to AI-related podcasts, participating in AI challenges, and doing whatever I can to further my understanding of these fields.
-My hobbies include video editing, skateboarding, hanging out with friends, playing basketball and working out.
+I currently work as a Data Engineer at HomeLight.
+I have a MS in software engineering with a specialization in data science at San Jose State University and a BS in electrical engineering with a focus on machine learning from University of California, San Diego.

+My interests include programming, building stuff, automating things, and working with data.
+The fields that interest me the most are software engineering, system design, data engineering, and data science / machine learning.

+My hobbies include programming, skateboarding, writing, video editing, photography, hanging out with friends, playing basketball and working out.